niyati2705/SnapCanvas/README.md

 # SnapCanvas
 SnapCanvas is an interactive web application that allows users to capture images, record videos, apply filters to images, and view and manage their media in a gallery format.
 The application is built using HTML, CSS, and JavaScript.

 # Features
-Image Capture: Users can click images using their device's camera.
+<h3>Image Capture</h3> : Users can click images using their device's camera.

 Video Recording: Users can record videos using their device's camera.